Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it is a 'One-shot multi-source digest for a topic.'
-It explicitly mentions calling multiple sources in parallel and partial failure tolerance, which distinguishes it from sibling single-source search tools like arxiv_search or pubmed_search.
+The description clearly states it is a 'one-shot multi-source digest for a topic', with parallel calls across sources.
+This distinguishes it from sibling single-source tools like arxiv_search and pubmed_search, and from other trends tools like trends_briefing which likely serve a different purpose.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.